Navigating the European Accessibility Act: Essential steps for B2B success

 Secondly, let's say that your B2B business creates technology or software that’s then sold to B2C businesses in the public or private sector.
 Because those businesses need to be EAA compliant, they are therefore prioritizing accessibility compliance in their buying decisions and will also want to ensure that their offerings are EAA compliant.

-The 2025 deadline may seem far away, but overhauling your digital presence and ensuring your offerings appeal to buyers who require EAA-compliance takes resources and strategic planning.
-For large or complex sites, as noted, it can take literally months to plan, execute, and do manual and automated testing to make sure every item is complete.
+The 2025 deadline may seem far away but overhauling your digital presence and ensuring your offerings appeal to buyers who require EAA compliance (and by extension WCAG compliance) takes resources and strategic planning.
+For large or complex sites, as noted, it can take literally months to plan, execute, and do manual and automated testing to make sure every item is complete, across every digital platform.

 Compliance aside, accessibility is not a ‘one-and-done' project; rather, it’s a guiding principle to be woven into all aspects of business, from hiring practices to product development or content creation.
 But that doesn’t mean there aren’t resources available to guide your journey.

-The Siteimprove EAA Checklist is a simple, straightforward resource that takes you through the most common digital accessibility issues, from insufficient color contrasts to CAPTCHA systems.
+The Siteimprove EAA Checklist is a simple, straightforward resource that takes you through the most common digital accessibility issues, from insufficient color contrasts to CAPTCHA systems to lack of screen reader compatibility.
+Think of it as your first step towards a strategic plan to achieve EAA compliance by June 28, 2025 (including automated and manual testing).

 Have questions about how to remediate these issues, or how to best plan for compliance by June 28, 2025?
 Our team is always happy to help.
 Reach out today to book a meeting.